nyl-auster/microframework/README.md

 Features
 ---------
-* Build your app with resources rather than "controllers".
-A resource is a class that represents any piece of content of your application; providing methods to customize its behavior.
-They may be used to create blocks or pages, if mapped to an url via the router.
+* Build your app around resources.
+A resource is a class that represents any piece of content of your application; providing methods to customize its behavior and visibility.
+They may be used to create blocks, pages, rss, xml, json etc...
-* Basic router : map an url to a resource with routes.php file to create web page.
+* Basic router : map an url to a resource with routes.php file to create a web page.
-* Parent and children views : a template may be wrapped by any other templates and overrides parent template variables if needed.
+* Parent and children template / views : a template may be wrapped by any other template and overrides parent template variables if needed.
-* Basic event listeners system : call custom php callable on core or custom events.
+* Basic events manager : subscribe to core events with php callables or create custom events.
 * PSR-0 standard : you may use any php class or libary implementing PSR-0 in your project.
-* Customize 404 and 403 pages with resource of your own.
+* Customize 404 and 403 pages with resources of your own.
-* Settings file for your configuration.
+* Settings file for holding configuration.
+* Aside from resource concept, no abstractions are provided: okc framework is plain old php.

 Documentation
 ==============